TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. attribute:: last_accepted

-      The address from which the last accepted connection came.
+      The address kutoka which the last accepted connection came.
 If this is unavailable then it is ``None``.

    .. versionadded:: 3.3